manoelfneto/CellularAutomata-SIR/README.md

 This Automata follow somes transictions rules to the cells change the states, it is based on the compartimental models.
 The cells has 3 states: susceptible (white), infectious (red) and recovered (green).
-After a cell gets infected, it will keep 7 generations/unity of time/steps on that state, so 1 to 7.(this rule was based on the recover time of Dengue)
+After a cell gets infected, it will keep 7 generations/unity of time/steps on that state, so 1 to 7.(this rule was based on the recover time of Dengue).
 When you run the program, the algoritm will fill the matrix with 0 (susceptible) or 1 (initial infectious state), the probability of a cell get a 0 is bigger than get a 1, thats why on the first scene you will see more white spaces than red.

 Rules to transiction: